 Here’s what you need to know to get through this second spike in tick season without contracting one of the diseases they carry, like Lyme disease and anaplasmosis.

 If you find a tick on your skin, remove it immediately.
-In most cases, you have at least 24 hours to find and remove a feeding tick before it transmits and infection.
-Use pointy tweezers or an aftermarket tick removal device.
+In most cases, you have at least 24 hours to find and remove a feeding tick before it transmits an infection.
+Use pointy tweezers or an aftermarket tick-removal device.
 Grab the tick as close to the skin as possible, and pull it straight upwards.
 Do not use any lubricants or hot objects.
-Mouthparts remaining in your skin does not increase the chances of infection.
-They will come out on their own.
+Leaving mouthparts in your skin does not increase the chance of infection.
+(They will come out on their own.)
 Disinfect the area with alcohol or other disinfectant.
 Identify the tick using online resources, if possible.
 Then flush it down the sink or toilet.

 Symptoms of Lyme and anaplasmosis are similar.
 They include flu-like symptoms, like fever and fatigue; head, neck, and joint aches; and enlarged lymph nodes.
 Usually the symptoms come on suddenly.
 Only about 25 percent of people who are diagnosed with Lyme disease get the characteristic "bull's eye" rash.
 If you do notice symptoms, call your doctor right away.
 Symptoms treated early are less likely to make any long-term impact.

 Maintaining high awareness of ticks in the environment is the best way to keep from getting infected with the diseases they carry this fall.

 Donna Barron, RN, is the infection preventionist at Southwestern Vermont Medical Center, part of Southwestern Vermont Health Care, in Bennington.